onera/paradigm/training/Python/01_Introduction/exercise_0.md

 - Python cells : they contain basic Python instructions (essentially for loading the modules required to run the notebooks) and are protected against edition as well
 - `%%code_block` cells : they contain the pieces of code you will write during the exercises.
 - `%merge_code_blocks` cells : they let you run the code you wrote piece by piece.
-- `%visualize` cells : they will let you to visualize the fruits of your labor interactively in the notebook.
+- `%visualize` cells : they let you visualize the fruits of your labor interactively in the notebook.

 You will progress through the notebook step by step by running cells one after the other.